paulmeller/streamlit-db-admin/README.md

 ## Installation

-To install the Streamlit Database Administration Tool, follow the steps below:
+To install StreamlitDBAdmin, follow the steps below:

 ```bash
 # Clone the repository